The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 arrival_times = sort(arrival_times)

-Let’s visualize the simulated MMMPP
+Let’s visualise the simulated MMMPP

 n = length(arrival_times)